rozek/y-localstorage/README.md

 `y-localstorage` always tries to keep your data safe and not to overwrite or even delete previously written updates.
 Even a failure normally only means that the last update could not be written but all the previous ones are still safe.

-> **Important: do not use the "copy" feature for `Y.Doc`s, i.e., do not create a `Y.Doc` instance with the same GUID as another one - they do not "synchronize" as described in the docs anyway.**
+> **Important: do not use the "copy" feature for `Y.Doc`s, i.e., do not create a `Y.Doc` instance with the same GUID as another one - `Y.Doc` copies do not "synchronize" as described in the docs anyway.**

 **NPM users**: please consider the [Github README](https://github.com/rozek/y-localstorage/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)